lerichard95/rile-cs203-game2/game2 plan.md

 TODO:
 Does the game logic need to rely on onTick?
 How do you make the game WAIT?
+- don't use sleep
+- To do nothing: Just return the same instance
+	- Hold onto ticks by adding a value to a field at every onTick...
+	- Only hold onto a certain amount of ticks, display a message for the first...
+10 ticks for example.
+	-

+[ ] Console version: make a boolean that is updated for every World
+- Change all of the constructors

 [x] Fix all new instances of FieldWorld to contain new states [x] TreasureCoord needs to be stored across states...